x86-arch/op/router/s905x3/README.md

 ```

 Wait for the installation to complete. remove the USB hard disk, unplug/plug in the power again, reboot into EMMC.
+- Tips：When booting from USB, the network card is 100M, and it will automatically become Gigabit after writing into EMMC.

 Upgrading OpenWrt: `Login in to openwrt` → `system menu` → `file transfer` → upload ***`s905x3-openwrt.zip`*** to ***`/tmp/upload/`***, enter the `system menu` → `TTYD terminal` → input command:
 ```shell script